ruqyahbd/List-all-posts-by-ACT-mod/include/extra-css.md

-Newly added css codes, put these css on frontend, where you will use ACT shortcode.
+Newly added css codes, put these on head of frontend, where you will use ACT shortcode.

 ```
 table {